Low-Level Protocol Classes¶

 Add a listener to an Event object.
 This may be called multiple times for the same event.
 If it’s the first listener, a new SETEVENTS call will be initiated to Tor.

-Currently the callback is any callable that takes a single argument, that is the text collected for the event from the tor control protocol.
+- callback – any callable that takes a single argument which receives the text collected for the event from the tor control protocol.

 For more information on the events supported, see control-spec section 4.1